4996wsu/FaceCheck/README.md

 Teachers, on the other hand, will find FaceCheck to be a vital tool in classroom management.
 Our desktop application kicks off the automated attendance process effortlessly, while our web interface allows you to manage class rosters and delve into detailed attendance data.
 This access to real-time information and historical attendance trends enables more informed decisions and better student engagement.

-What we’re delivering here isn’t just automation—it’s a smarter, data-driven approach to manage attendance that saves time and enhances the educational experience.
+What we’re delivering here isn’t just automation—it’s a smarter, data-driven approach to managing attendance that saves time and enhances the educational experience.
 FaceCheck empowers you to focus on what matters: teaching and learning.

 We’re thrilled to see how FaceCheck will transform classroom dynamics and make educational administration smoother and more productive.
 Stay tuned for further updates, and thank you for exploring FaceCheck with us!